pkozakowski/lab-scraper/README.md

 # lab-scraper

-Tool for scraping the websites of research labs for publications.
+Tool for scraping publications of research labs.

 ## Quickstart